 Private offices are office layouts that include cubicles and private workspaces.
 One of the pros of a private workspace is that it can increase employee efficiency and productivity by helping to minimize distractions.
 Private offices give employees privacy, so they can tend to professional matters without interruptions.
 The downside of private offices is that they tend to hinder innovation, collaboration, and engagement.

 Open offices have been popularized in recent years, and many businesses have taken the plunge.
 These businesses have quickly realized that having an open office isn’t the best choice for everyone.
 But you can have the best of both worlds by providing private locations for heads-down work, phone calls, and meetings, and a partial open office layout that encourages collaboration.

 Ultimately, the choice should depend on your company’s culture, the nature of the work your employees do, and your employees’ personalities.
 If you do opt to have an office layout with more private workspaces than not, make sure you’re providing plenty of opportunity for collaboration by doing team check-ins and hosting team outings.
 This creates a healthy company culture and prevents employees from feeling isolated from one another.

 Looking for a way to manage all those meeting rooms, workspaces, and desks?

-Try Resource Central, a meeting room booking system for Microsoft Outlook®, Exchange, and Office 365 that also allows you to book hot desks, private offices, and other resources.
+Try Resource Central, a meeting room booking system for Microsoft Outlook®, Exchange, and Microsoft 365 that also allows you to book hot desks, private offices, and other resources.